trevorwinkler/4371_FinalProject/README.md

 git clone https://github.com/trevorwinkler/4371_FinalProject.git

 To run and test our additions to the code base, simply type "python main.py" in the terminal and choose which scenario you would like to test.
 "Spread infection MODERATOR TEST (GPT-4)" will demonstrate our first version of the moderator that catches the malicious content of the "Spread infection to other users (GPT-4)" scenario.
 To demonstrate our more advanced indirect prompt injection moderators, you can run the other scenarios that will all have "sanitized" in their name.
+You will need to have a chatgpt account that has credits available to run our program.

 Our contributions to the code base are as follows: